 Flavour is an important feature of sports drinks.
-Research indicates that voluntary fluid intake is higher for fluids with flavour compared to plain water due to the taste.
 The more you enjoy the flavour of a drink, the more you drink.
+It has been shown that fluid intake via a sports drinks is significantly better when compared to plain water due to the taste.